 Taglieri, Meat & Cheese Boards of Italian Meals

 While technically not an Italian meal course many restaurants in Italy list tagliere as an option on the menu.
 Trust me, if you like meats and cheeses you want this!
 Tagliere literally means cutting board in Italian.
 Italian restaurants use cutting boards as serving boards and pile them high with the best local meats and cheeses they can find or in many cases make in-house.
 Want to see what I’m drooling about as I type?
 Here is a tagliere gallery full of all-time favorite tagliere I’ve had the pleasure of sharing in Italy.

 Insalata & Frutta Precede Desserts in the Italian Meal

 Some restaurants list insalata (salad) and frutta (fruit) as separate courses.
-What’s funny for Americans is that salads are served after the main dish and side dishes, not at the start of the meal in Italy.
-Frutta is sometimes listed with formaggio, but always served before Dolci.
+In Italy salads come after main and side dishes unlike in America where they start the meal.
+Look for Frutta (fruit) with cheese or dolci (dessert) on the menu.
 If the brevity of this section description sticks out to you, that’s because these are not the most popular Italian meal courses and many restaurants in Italy omit them.